ABDO176ELTAWEEL/deepfake-detection/README.md

 ### Why `label_smoothing=0.10` in Multiclass?

 Face2Face and FaceSwap both perform face region replacement with smooth blending.
-A model trained with hard labels (0/1) quickly becomes overconfident on the wrong class.
+A model trained with hard labels (0/1) quickly becomes overconfident in the wrong class.
 Label smoothing of 0.10 means the target distribution is:
 ```
 correct class: 0.90 + 0.10/3 ≈ 0.933
 other classes: 0.10/3        ≈ 0.033